-An HHS mobile-device application contest unveiled Monday aims to encourage software developers and public-health professionals to co-design programs that mitigate public-health problems.
+An HHS mobile-device application contest unveiled today aims to encourage software developers and public health professionals to co-design programs that mitigate public health problems.

 Park announces public-health app challenge

 The app challenge seeks working Internet-based or mobile prototypes by March 9, 2012, that help public health professionals track, measure and report progress in priority public health areas, according to HHS Chief Technology Officer Todd Park, who announced the contest Monday at the annual meeting of the American Public Health Association.
 A panel of judges from the federal government, private sector and academia will select winners based on user appeal, integration of health data and evidence of collaboration.

 "When developers jump in, it's exciting stuff," Park said about the contest's potential.